crownstone/website/02-works-with.md

 {% include snippets/two-cols-centered-text-img-begin text-alignment='right' %}

-The integration of Crownstone with Home Assistant enables you to personalize your home automation **routines** even more!
-Thanks to Home Assistant you can create triggers based on **personalized indoor positioning** events.
+Crownstone together with Home Assistant allows you to personalize your home automation **routines** even further!
+Thanks to Home Assistant you can create triggers based on your **personal** presence in house or in a room.

 {% include snippets/two-cols-centered-text-img-end img='/images/ha-logo-large.png' img-alt='ha-logo' %}

 {% include snippets/full-width-container-end %}